5

 Author

-The hidden cost of screening everything the same way
+The hidden cost of treating every screening the same

 Clean cases slow everything down.